qiwu57kevin/EmbodiedAI-Gesture/Docs/Evaluation.md

 Note that your environment and agent settings should be the same as your trained model.

-The evaluation will be stopped when 1000 episodes are reached.
+The evaluation will be stopped when 1000 episodes are reached by default.
 All the metrics will be saved to your `run-id`, and you can check them just like observing [training](Training.md) using TensorBoard.

 ## Evaluate in Unity